Visiting Students click here.

 Step 8: Activate your SCCC Online Tools

 Once you are registered you will be issued a student email account and my.sussex login.
 Your personal login information to activate these tools will be sent to you in the mail.
-Be sure to set up your student email immediately as important class and campus information will be sent electronically to this address. my.sussex is an online tool which will give you easy access to grades, transcripts and other critical college information.
+Be sure to set up your student email immediately as important class and campus information will be sent electronically to this address.
+My.sussex is the online student portal which will give you easy access to your schedule, grades, transcripts, financial aid and other important college information.

 Step 9: Attend Orientation